dotnet/templating/docs/Using-Primary-Outputs-for-Post-Actions.md

       "actionId": "210D431B-A78B-4D2F-B762-4ED3E3EA9025",
       "continueOnError": true,
       "args": {
-        "files": [ "Src/Custom/Path/MyTestProject.csproj" ]  //here the source location should be used as the post action supports this notation
+        "files": [ "./Custom/MyTestProject/MyTestProject.csproj" ]  //here the source location should be used as the post action supports this notation
       }
     }
   ]
 }
 ```
-Supported for:
+Specifying files in post action arguments is supported by:
-- restore NuGet packages (`dotnet CLI`)
+- restore NuGet packages (dotnet CLI) - `files` argument
-- add reference to a project file (`dotnet CLI`)
+- add reference to a project file (dotnet CLI) - `targetFiles` argument
+- add project(s) to a solution file (dotnet CLI) - `projectFiles` argument

 ## Example 3 - using primary output indexes in post action arguments